ndcharles/ndcharles.github.io/_posts/aws-cloud9-beginner.md

 image: assets/images/aws_cloud9.webp
 tags: [ featured, aws, aws_cloud9, devops, cloud ]
 ---
 First, this is coming from a frustrated beginner.
 During my first project in ALX/Udacity Cloud DevOps Engineering ND I had to setup a static website using AWS S3.
 The project was going well until I had to upload to S3 bucket.
 The upload speed was terribly slow despite the file is about 15MB.
-So I ahd to go programmatically.
+So I had to go programmatically.

 ## Accessing AWS Services
 There are several ways to manage your AWS service.